 What Is Form C-S Lite, and When Can You File It?

 As mentioned above, this form is submitted when filing corporate taxes in Singapore, and your company’s annual revenue is S$200K or lower.
 This form must be submitted if your company sustained losses in the financial year or didn’t make any income in the previous year of assessment.

-Unlike those who use Form C, this Form C-S Lite doesn’t require additional tax computations and financial statements.
+Unlike those who use Form C, this Form C-S Lite doesn’t require additional tax computations and financial statements and is a simplified version of Form C-S that requires the completion of only six fundamental fields by companies with uncomplicated tax affairs.
 However, you should have them ready if the IRAS requests these documents.